aspose-cells/Aspose.Cells-API-References/english/go-cpp/ListObject/GetDisplayName/_index.md

 ## GetDisplayName function

-Gets and sets the display name.
+Gets and sets the display name of the table.

 ```go